geshan/geshan.github.com/posts/2024-08-14-postgres-insert-multiple-rows.md

 VALUES ('The only way to learn a new programming language is by writing programs in it.', 'Dennis Ritchie');
 ```

 This statement inserts a new quote into the quote table with the value `The only way to learn a new programming language is by writing programs in it.` and `Dennis Ritchie` as the author.
 The above `INSERT` statement works well for a single row, but what if you want to insert multiple rows?
-For that, you would have to repeat the same `INSERT` statement for each row which is not very efficient, for instance, to add two more quotes with other authors  you will need to execute two more INSERT statements as below:
+For that, you would have to repeat the same `INSERT` statement for each row, which is not very efficient.
+For instance, to add two more quotes with other authors, you will need to execute two more `INSERT` statements, as shown below:

 ```sql
 INSERT INTO quote (quote, author)